 What the Growing Medicaid Undercount Means for Data Users and Policymakers

-SHADAC is hosting a one hour webinar on Wednesday, April 5th at 12 p.m.
-CST/1 p.m.
-ET to discuss the rising Medicaid undercount.
-With many states and stakeholders eager to understand the topic further, this webinar will provide an overview of issues related to the Medicaid undercount along with relevant policy implications.
-Frequent users of the American Community Survey won’t want to miss this event.
+SHADAC hosted a one-hour webinar on Wednesday, April 5th to discuss the rising Medicaid undercount.
+With many states and stakeholders eager to understand the topic further, this webinar provided an overview of issues related to the Medicaid undercount along with relevant policy implications.
+View a recording of this webinar below!

 The extent to which, how, and why 2021 coverage data underestimated Medicaid coverage and/or overestimated uninsurance

 The data and methodology used to calculate the undercount

 How policy and advocacy may be impacted by the growing Medicaid undercount

 The panel also answered questions from the audience following their presentation.
 Due to time constraints, the panelists were unable to answer all audience-submitted questions live.
 Please click here to view those additional Q&A.

 Dr. Lynn Blewett is the Founding Director of SHADAC, as well as a Professor in the Division of Health Policy and Management at the University of Minnesota, School of Public Health, where she teaches graduate courses on the U.S. health care system and international health systems.
 Her health policy experience includes legislative work for the U.S. Senate and state policy work as Director of the Health Economics Program for the Minnesota Department of Health.